 - replacement of fluids and nutrition (which has to be given through a vein)

 - bowel rest to reduce the production of enzymes by the pancreas, thereby reducing swelling

 Antibiotics are needed when an infection is detected in the pancreas or other organs.
 There are experimental medicines aimed at reducing the secretion of pancreatic poisons, and neutralizing their effects.

 Patients may require treatment for local complications of pancreatitis, such as pseudocysts and abscesses.
 When pseudocysts cause continuing symptoms (such as pain or pressure on other organs), the fluid must be drained.
 This can be done by:

 - passing a tube through the abdominal wall (percutaneous cyst drainage)

 - ERCP (endoscopic cyst drainage)

 When these are performed, it is usually necessary to leave a tube behind for continuing drainage.

 Recurrent acute pancreatitis

-All other causes must be carefully sought and eliminated where possible.
+All causes must be carefully sought and eliminated where possible.
 Blood tests will show when there is too much calcium or fat (triglyceride).
 The presence of some form of duct obstruction can often be suspected by scanning (ultrasound, CT or MRCP), because the duct may become larger (dilated).
 However, examination for obstruction is best done with ERCP, which can examine the drainage systems in detail, including measurements of muscular activity.
-Some causes of poor drainage can be treated during the ERCP examination by sphincterotomy or stenting; others may require open surgical operation.
+Some causes of poor drainage can be treated during the ERCP examination by sphincterotomy or stenting, while others may require an open surgical operation.